Creating a new server extension#

 <server-slice-instance>should be replaced with an instance of the server slice that belongs to the extension.
 Multiple server slices can be registered.

-Inmanta core in the
+Inmanta core package to a valid range in the

-requirements.txt file of the extension.
+setup.py file of the extension.

-Adding server slices to the extension¶
+Adding server slices to the extension#

 A server slice is defined by creating a class that extends from